Savan-H/Quadric_Error_Metrics_Mesh_Simplification/README.md

 ## Installation

-1) Browse to "MeshSimplification/x64"
+1) Click on "Release" in the Releases section
-2) Download "Release.zip"
+2) Download and extract "Release.zip"
-3) Extract the zip file and run "MeshSimplification.exe"
+3) Run "MeshSimplification.exe"

 ## Controls